astral-sh/ruff/CONTRIBUTING.md

     the names of all built-in exceptions and which standard library types are immutable.
 - `crates/ruff_python_trivia`: library crate containing Python-specific trivia utilities (e.g.,
     for analyzing indentation, newlines, etc.).
-- `crates/ruff_rustpython`: library crate containing `RustPython`-specific utilities.
-- `crates/ruff_textwrap`: library crate to indent and dedent Python source code.
+- `crates/ruff_python_parser`: library crate containing the Python parser.
 - `crates/ruff_wasm`: library crate for exposing Ruff as a WebAssembly module.
 Powers the [Ruff Playground](https://play.ruff.rs/).